"It was easy and simple to complete and the response was quick"Shaun Walker - Confused.com customer

 Knowing the exact APR means it’ll be easier to manage your budget and make sure you get the best deal.

-If you'd like to learn more about car finance and the options available to you, our car finance articles section may have what you need.
+If you'd like to learn more about the options available to you, our car finance articles section may have what you need.

-Before taking out car finance, you need to take into account how much you’re spending, how much you can afford to pay back each month and how good your credit history is.
+Before taking out a car loan, you need to take into account how much you’re spending, how much you can afford to pay back each month and how good your credit history is.

 The great way to compare deals is to look at the total cost of credit as this will take into account the monthly payments, and how long you’ll end up paying back the loan for.